GusAI40/TAG-AI-Company-Research-Agent/docs/backend-connectivity.md

 ## Migration notes

-- Previous DNS issues with `tag-ai-company-research-agent.fly.dev` are obsolete; the hostname is no longer used anywhere in the stack.
+- Previous DNS issues with `tag-ai-company-research-agent.fly.dev` are obsolete; the hostname is no longer used anywhere in the stack and the `VITE_WS_URL`/`VITE_API_URL` environment variables can be removed from Vercel.
 - WebSocket code remains in the Python backend for archival purposes but is not invoked by the production UI.
 - Any future integrations should target the serverless function or add new routes under `api/` rather than reviving the Fly.io deployment.